Women’s Financial Resilience After the 2008 Recession

 Understanding this dimension is essential to advance the analysis of the redefinitions of financial independence that emerged in the post-2008 period.
 In the next chapter, this emotional experience will be connected to the new ways women came to understand, negotiate, and redefine the very concept of independence in an environment marked by persistent uncertainty.

-Chapter 8 — Financial Independence Redefined After the Experience of Instability
+Chapter 8 — How Financial Independence Changed After Instability

 From Expansion to Risk Control

 Before the crisis, women’s financial independence was often associated with professional progression, rising income, and expansion of discretionary consumption.
-Historical studies on gender and work show that this narrative was tied to women’s gradual incorporation into more qualified labor markets, with expectations of linear advancement (Goldin, 2006).
+Historical studies on gender and work show that this narrative was tied to women’s gradual incorporation into more qualified labor markets, with expectations of linear advancement.
 The Great Recession interrupted this path and exposed the limits of this association between independence and continuous growth.

 Autonomy Under Persistent Constraints

 The redefinition of financial independence occurred in a context of persistent constraints.
 Slow income recomposition, precarization of work, and prolonged dependence on credit limited the concrete possibilities of choice.
-Studies in feminist economics show that financial autonomy is not exercised in the abstract, but within structures that delimit the set of available options (Folbre, 2012).
+Studies in feminist economics show that financial autonomy is not exercised in the abstract, but within structures that delimit the set of available options.

 For many women, this meant renegotiating what could be considered independence.
-Reports from the Harvard Business Review already observed, in 2015, that professionals affected by the crisis began prioritizing stability, geographic flexibility, and financial resilience over traditional trajectories of advancement, even when these choices implied lower earnings (Hill, 2015).
+Many professionals affected by the crisis began prioritizing stability, geographic flexibility, and financial resilience over traditional paths of advancement, even when those choices implied lower earnings.
 Autonomy was thus redefined as the capacity for sustainable adaptation.

 Financial Independence and the Memory of the Crisis

 The emotional memory of the crisis played a central role in this redefinition.
-Research in economic psychology indicates that traumatic experiences of instability tend to remain as a cognitive reference in future decisions, influencing how risk and security are evaluated (Gennaioli, Shleifer & Vishny, 2018).
+Research in economic psychology indicates that traumatic experiences of instability tend to remain as a cognitive reference in future decisions, influencing how risk and security are evaluated.
 In the post-2008 period, this memory affected women’s willingness to assume long-term financial commitments or expose themselves to additional volatility.

 Relationships Between Independence, Care, and Responsibility